EhsanEqlimi/Sparse-UBI-S3-V2/README.md

 A new method for identifying the mixing matrix in underdetermined BSS based on k-SCA Assume X=A.S,

-X is known but A and S are unknown
+Prblem statement: X is known but A and S are unknown.
-The columns of S are k-Sparse, nemely, there are k non-zero elemnets
+The columns of S are k-Sparse, nemely, there are k non-zero elemnets.
+Aim: Indetfying the mixing matrix A

 Idea: Subspace Selective Search (S3)